Q: What kind of doctor is he?

 A: We use Quest Diagnostics as our in office laboratory.
 They are there as a courtesy to our patients, but are a completely separate entity.
 They do have the ability to send your lab work to LabCorp at your request.
 There may be a draw fee payable up front.

-Q. Is there in office testing?
+Q: Is there in office testing?

 A. We now offer on-site diagnostic ultrasounds and echocardiograms.
 The testing is done every other Thursday morning.
+This is currently on hold as of 1/1/2024 due to a shortage of ultrasound techs in the area.

 Q: Can I schedule an appointment online?